Numerically controlled oscillator: Operation

-When clocked, the phase accumulator (PA) creates a modulo-2^{N} sawtooth waveform which is then converted by the phase-to-amplitude converter (PAC) to a sampled sinusoid, where N is the number of bits carried in the phase accumulator.
-N sets the NCO frequency resolution and is normally much larger than the number of bits defining the memory space of the PAC look-up table.
-If the PAC capacity is 2^{M}, the PA output word must be truncated to M bits as shown in Figure 1.
+When clocked, the phase accumulator (PA) outputs a sequence of samples from a modulo-2^{N} sawtooth waveform, which are converted by the phase-to-amplitude converter (PAC) to sinusoid samples, where N is the number of bits carried in the phase accumulator.
+N sets the NCO frequency resolution and is normally much larger than the address width of the PAC look-up table.
+For a PAC address width of M, the PA output word must be truncated to M bits as shown in Figure 1.
 However, the truncated bits can be used for interpolation.
-The truncation of the phase output word does not affect the frequency accuracy but produces a time-varying periodic phase error which is a primary source of spurious products.
-Another spurious product generation mechanism is finite word length effects of the PAC output (amplitude) word.
+Truncation of the phase output word does not affect frequency accuracy, but it does produce a time-varying, periodic phase error, which is a primary source of spurious products.
+Spurious products also result from the finite word length of the PAC output (amplitude) word.

 The frequency accuracy relative to the clock frequency is limited only by the precision of the arithmetic used to compute the phase.
 NCOs are phase- and frequency-agile, and can be trivially modified to produce a phase-modulated or frequency-modulated output by summation at the appropriate node, or provide quadrature outputs as shown in the figure.

 Phase accumulator

 A binary phase accumulator consists of an N-bit binary adder and a register configured as shown in Figure 1.
 Each clock cycle produces a new N-bit output consisting of the previous output obtained from the register summed with the frequency control word (FCW) which is constant for a given output frequency.
 The resulting output waveform is a staircase with step size $\Delta F$, the integer value of the FCW.
-In some configurations, the phase output is taken from the output of the register which introduces a one clock cycle latency but allows the adder to operate at a higher clock rate.
+In some configurations the phase output is taken from the output of the register, which introduces a one clock cycle latency but allows the adder to operate at a higher clock rate.